Introduction: Tiny Load - Constant Current Load

 Because the reference and the current sensing resistor are connected together, and connected to the op-amp's zero volts connection, the op-amp can detect the difference between the two values, and adjust it's output so that the difference is reduced to near zero.
 The rule of thumb in use here is that an op-amp will always try to adjust its output so that it's two inputs are at the same voltage.

 There is an electrolytic capacitor connected across the battery to get rid of any noise which finds it's way into the op-amp's supply.
-There is another capacitor connected across the diodes to damp down the noise they generate.
+There is another capacitor connected across the reference, again to clean up noise.

-The business end of the Tiny Load is formed by a MOSFET (Metal Oxide Semiconductor Field Effect Transistor).
-I chose this one because it was in my junk box and had adequate voltage and current ratings for this purpose, however if you are buying a new one there are much more suitable devices to be found.
+The business end of the Tiny Load is formed by Q1, a N-type MOSFET (Metal Oxide Semiconductor Field Effect Transistor).
+I chose this one because it was in my junk box and had adequate voltage and current ratings for this purpose, If buying a mosfet, choose one rated for 10A, 30v minimum, and with a low threshold voltage.
+Rds(on) isn't particularly important, though you would typically want well under 0.2 ohms (which is pretty high, for a MOSFET) or you may find the 9v battery isn't a high enough voltage to operate up to 10A.
+Speed is not important.

-The mosfet acts like a variable resistor, where drain is connected to the + side of the supply you want to test, source is connected to R3, and through that to the - lead of the supply you want to test, and the gate is connected to the output of the op-amp.
-When there is no voltage on the gate, the mosfet acts like an open circuit between its drain and source, however when voltage is applied above a certain value (the "threshold" voltage), it begins to conduct.
+Q1 acts like a variable resistor, where drain is connected (via Q2) to the + side of the supply, source is connected to R3, and through that to the - lead of the supply, and the gate is connected to the output of the op-amp.
+When there is no voltage on the gate, the MOSFET acts like an open circuit between its drain and source, however when voltage is applied above a certain value (the "threshold" voltage), it begins to conduct.
 Raise the gate voltage enough and its resistance will become very low.

 So the op-amp keeps the gate voltage at a level where the current flowing through R3 causes a voltage to develop which is nearly equal to the fraction of the reference voltage you set by turning the potentiometer.